Allergy

 No family history < 20%

-*Exact mode of genetic transmission is still not known but the positive family history is the single most important factor to predict the development of allergies.
+A positive family history is the single most important factor in predicting the development of allergies.

 How Allergy is Diagnosed?